 This library is located in Stapleton, which is now called Central Park.
 The staff is known for being always friendly, and it’s a great location to read a book, take your kids, or just relax by the fireplace on cold days.
 The IdeaLab is a great resource for a couple hours of creativity and the lab is well-supplied.

 This branch offers: baby, toddler and older kids storytime, youth game night, IdeaLab, meeting spaces among other things.
 And another plus, it’s right next East 29th Avenue Town Center with lots of restaurants and things to do for the whole family.
+I used to lived in that area, and it’s fun for the whole family.

 Address: 2961 Roslyn St Denver, CO 80238